-- 1) Class A is defined as a storm of extremely heavy snowfall of 8 inches or more occurring in a period of 24 hours or less.
-This type of storm will cause life-threatening conditions to occur.
+- Class A is defined as a storm of extremely heavy snowfall of 8 inches or more occurring in a period of 24 hours or less.
+This type of storm will cause life-threatening conditions and potentially cause significant adverse economic impacts.
 When weather forecasts indicate that a Class A storm is imminent, the SNICCC will be immediately activated by direction of the Director of Public Works.
 All City assets will be mobilized as required.
 The City Manager, or in his absence the Chief of Police, based on the best available staff counsel and weather reports will declare a Traffic Emergency.
-The Public Information Officer will make all media notifications (radio, local newspapers, Facebook and Twitter). - 2) Class B is defined as a storm of moderate to heavy snowfall within the estimated range of 3 8 inches.
-This type of storm can pose the same threats to public safety and economic impact (as a Class A), but its intensity will allow the City Public Works Department to keep the snow emergency routes open during the storm.
+The Public Information Officer will make all media notifications (radio, local newspapers and social media). - Class B is defined as a storm of moderate to heavy snowfall within the estimated range of 3 8 inches.
+This type of storm can pose the same threats to public safety and the local economy (as a Class A), but its intensity will allow the City Public Works Department to keep the Emergency Snow Routes open during the storm.
 A Class B storm will normally not require the declaration of a snow emergency; however, as the storm progresses it could be upgraded to a Class A, which could necessitate the declaration of a snow emergency.
-The Snow/Ice Command and Control Center will be activated in the same fashion as with the Class A storm.
-The City Manager and the Public Works Director will be notified.
+The Snow/Ice Command and Control Center will be activated in the same fashion as with the Class A storm. - 3) Class C is defined as a storm with an accumulation of 1 to 2 inches (to include management of hot spots, i.e., glazing of bridges, hills and public safety and schools)

-3) Class C is defined as a storm with an accumulation of 1 to 2 inches (to include management of hot spots, i.e., glazing of bridges, hills and public safety and schools) which in most cases will only require chemical and or abrasive control.
+which in most cases will only require chemical and or abrasive control.
 The Snow/Ice Command and Control Center will not be fully activated.
 All control and reporting operations will be managed by the City Operations Division.
-The City Manager and Public Works Director will be notified.